jaanga/cookbook/un-flatland/readme.md

 ## Issues Bugs

-* <s>Works only in Chrome</s> fixed
+* ~~Works only in Chrome~~ fixed
-* <s>Dropdown list items only update when you change city</s> fixed
+* ~~Dropdown list items only update when you change city~~ fixed
 * First person controller: Mouse actions only work when initiated from top of screen.
 Should work from anywhere
-* <s>Trackball controller: after you return from first person controller drop downs no longer work.
-Must reload page to make changes.</s> Fixed stupidly: reload page
+* ~~Trackball controller: after you return from first person controller drop downs no longer work.
+Must reload page to make changes.~~ Fixed stupidly: reload page
 * Elevation drops to naught on one side
 * Go to lat/long then change scale: goes to previous location